diwakarDRK/ignite/README.md

 # ignite

-A Spring Boot application for workout clubs/gyms.
+A Spring Boot application for workout class creation and booking at clubs/gyms.

 ## Architecture